Brief CV

 Previous Projects:

-Near-infrared laboratory spectroscopy of methane in support of the
+My doctoral research involved near-infrared laboratory spectroscopy of methane in support of the

 Galileo mission to